nixworks/public/news/2013/11/27/index.md

 ##### Greece
 ### [Greece is the first developed market to be demoted into an emerging market by the MSCI Emerging Markets Index. ](/news/2013/11/27/greece-is-the-first-developed-market-to-be-demoted-into-an-emerging-market-by-the-msci-emerging-markets-index.md)
-_Context: MSCI Emerging Markets Index, Greece, developed market, emerging market_
+_Context: emerging market, Greece, MSCI Emerging Markets Index, developed market_

 ##### Wuhan
 ### [In China, some second-tier cities such as Wuhan and Shenyang begin to enhance local housing price controlling policy, following all first-tier cities' controlling policy enhancement in the country. ](/news/2013/11/27/in-china-some-second-tier-cities-such-as-wuhan-and-shenyang-begin-to-enhance-local-housing-price-controlling-policy-following-all-first-ti.md)
-_Context: Wuhan, Shenyang_
+_Context: Shenyang, Wuhan_

 ##### American Airlines
 ### [U.S. Bankruptcy Court Judge Sean Lane, who is overseeing the case of the bankruptcy reorganization of American Airlines, gives his required approval to the American Airlines-US Airways merger, dismissing the objection of a passenger's group, clearing the way for it to go forward in December 2013 unless there is an appeal. ](/news/2013/11/27/u-s-bankruptcy-court-judge-sean-lane-who-is-overseeing-the-case-of-the-bankruptcy-reorganization-of-american-airlines-gives-his-required.md)